hrparty/zsh-custom/README.md

 ## Custom plugins

-I use the following custom plugins that should be installed in the $ZSH/custom folder:
+I use the following custom plugins that should be installed in the plugins folder:

 * zsh-kubectl-prompt: https://github.com/superbrothers/zsh-kubectl-prompt